twhite96/chys-docs/index.md

 ## Development setup

-There are a few dependencies and I want to thank [@btford](https://github.com/btford) and the [@NaturalNode](https://github.com/NaturalNode) Organization for their awesome tools which without them this wouldn't be as easy.
+There are a few dependencies and I want to thank [@btford](https://github.com/btford) for his awesome library which without him this wouldn't be as easy.

 Fork the repo, and add your own `package.json` file with: